Lionel Dyck Biography, Business, Mercenary Operations - Pindula

 MineTech

-Dyck founded MineTech with two others.
-The company secured landmine clearance contracts from many donors to clear landmines and Exlposive Remnants of War (ERW) around the world, including Bosnia, Kosovo, Somaliland, Mozambique, Iraq, and Lebanon.[2]
+Dyck co-founded MineTech with two others.
+The company secured mine action contracts (landmines and ERW) from many donors to clear landmines and Explosive Remnants of War (ERW) around the world, including Bosnia, Kosovo, Somaliland, Mozambique, Iraq, and Lebanon.[2]

 Dyck Advisory Group Conservation Trust